raymondEhlers/OVERWATCH/overwatch/processing/README.md

 | E        | HLT data replay      | Replay of an old run for testing.
 This data is saved by the receiver, moved to the "ReplayData" directory, and not processed. |
 | U        | HLT mode unknown     | The HLT mode was lost somewhere.
 Process data as normal.
 The mode is available in the logbook if needed. |

+## Monitoring for errors

+It is important to monitor Overwatch for errors and other issues.
+For the processing module, this monitoring is provided by `sentry`, which hooks into exceptions, logging, and other parts of the app to automatically provide alerts and information when issues occur.

+For successful monitoring, the environment must export the `DSN` as `export SENTRY_DSN=<value>`.
+The value will be some sort of unique URL.
+Note that this endpoint is for _all_ Overwatch monitoring, so be certain to check the traceback to determine the originating source of the issue.